NateSavage/pznix/README.md

 ```

 ## Configuring A Server
 Now that you've passed the pznix module from the flake into your host's configuration you can setup the module as you like.
+All of the ini and sandbox settings can be found on the [Project Zomboid Wiki](https://pzwiki.net/wiki/Server_settings).

 ```nix
 { config, ... }: